synapticloop/h2zero/README.md

-> lightweight ORM generator for mysql, java and optionally jsp/servlets
+> lightweight ORM generator for mysql/sqlite, java with extensions for taglibs and routemaster

 <a name="documentr_heading_2"></a>

+# VERSION 3 <sup><sup>[top](#documentr_top)</sup></sup>

+    This release is a pared down version of h2zero, with un-finished generators being removed and some placed into extensions

+The following generators have been removed from h2zero

+ - taglibs (see [https://github.com/synapticloop/h2zero-extension-taglibs](https://github.com/synapticloop/h2zero-extension-taglibs) for more details
+ - forms
+ - adminpages
+ - servlets

+<a name="documentr_heading_3"></a>

 # VERSION 2 <sup><sup>[top](#documentr_top)</sup></sup>